the-cyber-boardroom/MGraph-AI__Service__LLMs/docs/README.md

 ## 🎯 Overview

-MGraph-AI Service LLMs is a production-ready, Type-Safe LLM service that provides a unified interface to multiple LLM platforms, providers, and models while maintaining strong typing, comprehensive caching, and enterprise-grade monitoring.
+MGraph-AI Service LLMs is a Type-Safe LLM service that provides a unified interface to multiple LLM platforms, providers, and models while maintaining strong typing, comprehensive caching, and enterprise-grade monitoring.

 ## 🏗️ Core Architecture